| | Note: If you're on a mobile device and aren't automatically forwarded to a more compatible version, Click here.

 solid, and the stakes are high for the most populous civilization to

 exist on Earth.
-There is, though, a disconnect between the mainstream
+But there is a disconnect between the mainstream

 scientific community and the controversy-driven media.
 That would